Dec 6 2015

 “You can’t go back.”
 How many times have we all heard that and recognized the truth of it and wished it wasn’t so?
 Unfortunately, it is so and that will never change.
 I’ve tried to change it several times, both here in Canada and back in my former stomping grounds in Britain, but no matter what it is you might be trying to recapture—atmosphere, environment or nostalgia—you can’t do it, because your world has changed beyond recognition since your memories of that time were formed, and the people who shared it all with you have grown and moved on, developing lives of their own in which there’s no room for you today.

 A London Cockney comedian called Bernard Cribbens wrote a song called “Fings ain’t wot they used to be” in England in the late 1960s, complaining, in a very comical way, about how everything around him in the world at that time was going rapidly downhill.
-I rediscovered it recently, after not having thought about it in decades, because I realized that the process hasn’t stopped.
+I rediscovered the song (and the sentiment) recently, after not having thought about it in decades, because I realized that the process hasn’t stopped.

 Every now and again, something triggers that old association, and it usually happens when I’m feeling nostalgic about something and I take the time to stop and think back to what it was about it that made it so enjoyable.